The Power of Conscious Breathing

 This technique can be used with any object in mind.
 This technique is particularly powerful during the winter when your extremities may feel cold.

-- Push the object above you into the universe/below you into the earth's centre
+Push the object above you into the universe/below you into the earth's center

 Wim Hof Breathing